Consensys/quorum/docs/permissions.md

 }
 ```
 #### quorumNodeMgmt.approveNodeActivation
 API for approval of activating a deactivated node.
-The node gets activated once majority votes from the voter accoynts is received
+The node gets activated once majority votes from the voter accounts is received
 * Input: enode to be activated, transaction object
 * Output: Status of the operation
 * Example: